springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software)</li>
 </ul></td>
 <td>Not applicable</td>
-<td>Input errors are not automatically detected on these pages.</td>
+<td>Input errors are not automatically detected on the pages of this product.</td>
 </tr>
 <tr id="labels-or-instructions">
 <td><a href="http://www.w3.org/TR/WCAG20/#minimize-error-cues"><strong>3.3.2 Labels or Instructions</strong></a> (Level A)